Why Water Before Bed Isn’t Enough: Hydration and the Value of ORS

 When you drink water, you increase your fluid intake but don’t address your electrolyte ratio.
 Instead of drinking water before bed to avoid dehydration, reach for an oral rehydration solution like DripDrop ORS.

 It contains a medically relevant amount of electrolytes, including potassium, magnesium, and sodium, to fend off dehydration.
 While traditional oral rehydration solutions were unpalatable, DripDrop ORS improved on the World Health Organization’s rigorous standards delivering a medically relevant ORS that tastes amazing.

 Establish Good Hydration Routines

 Staying hydrated offers a huge range of health benefits.
 With proper fluid and electrolyte levels, your heart doesn’t have to work as hard to pump blood and fluids through your body, reducing the risk of high blood pressure and heart disease.
-Hydration can also help to improve energy levels, prevent hangovers, detox the body of unwanted toxins, and support better sleep.
+Hydration can also help to improve energy levels, detox the body of unwanted toxins, and support better sleep.

 While there are a million reasons to stay hydrated, especially when it comes to overall health, it can be hard to drink enough water and electrolytes.
 Here are some tips to help you stay hydrated throughout the day.

 To avoid dehydration that occurs when you sleep, it’s important to go to bed properly hydrated.
 Instead of drinking a glass of water, drink an oral rehydration solution like DripDrop ORS, which also contains electrolytes that are essential for hydration.
 Try to drink the ORS an hour or two before bed so you don’t wake up in the middle of the night to use the restroom.